Become an international student tutor and learn about the daily life of international students in Tampere!

 International tutoring requires mental preparation and plenty of practical effort.
 The organisation of concrete activities plays a significant role in the daily life and schedule of an international tutor.
 The various goals of international tutoring must be taken into account in arranging the activities.
 The most important thing is not quantity but quality, which requires creative and flexible solutions and plenty of financial resources.

 Various university bodies organise training for international tutors.
-The training is developed based on feedback from the tutors in the form of immediate feedback after training, reports written by the international tutors and a tutor feedback survey at the end of the year.
+Two compulsory trainings are developed based on feedback from the tutors in the form of immediate feedback after training, reports written by the international tutors and a tutor feedback survey at the end of the year.
 A report is compiled based on the survey, which is reviewed by the working group for the development of peer instruction and the study services networks.

 In the training events we distribute practical information to support acting as an international tutor.
 Some student associations also arrange their own training for international tutors.
 All trainings are held in English language and our current international degree students are encouraged to take part!